prabinprojects/Google-Capstone-Project-Cyclistic-Case-Study/README.md

 ## Introduction
 This project is part of the Google Professional Data Analytics Course.
 I will be performing tasks similar to Junior Data Anlayst to draw insights from a fictional bike services provider company called Cyclistic.
 I will be following data analysis methodology adopted from the program that follows the steps of ASK, PREPARE, PROCESS, ANALYZE AND ACT.
 ## Scenario
-You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
+I am a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
-From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
-But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.
+Therefore, the team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
+But first, Cyclistic executives must approve derived recommendations, so they must be backed up with compelling data insights and professional data visualizations.
 ## ASK
 ### Business Task
 Formulate marketing strategies to convert casual riders into members.